 PCC Rye Berries and Parsley Salad with Kalamata Olives and Parmesan Cheese

 Here's a grain to diversify your diet — whole rye.
 Rye berries are the whole grain with only the outer hull removed.
 They can be found in PCC's bulk food section.
 The grain can be sprouted or cooked and used in soups, salads or breads.

-- 2 cups rye berries, cooked (1 cup of dried rye berries yields 2 cups cooked) Add to list
+- 1 cup dried rye berries Add to list

-- 1 tablespoon organic red wine vinegar Add to list
+- 1 tablespoon red wine vinegar Add to list

 - 1 teaspoon fresh lemon juice Add to list